yarox/libxml-examples/README.md

 2. Create a document with namespaces.

 ## 3. Finding elements in an XML document
-1. Finding elements in a simple document.
+1. Find elements in a simple document.
-2. Finding elements in a document with namespaces.
+2. Find elements in a document with namespaces.

 ## 4. Modifying an existing XML document
 1. Create new node.